 - Changes in hormone levels, collagen structure, and elastic tissues, often caused due to a deficiency in fibrillin, a glycoprotein needed to form elastic tissues.

-- Medical conditions like Marfan syndrome, anorexia, and chronic liver disease may lead to stretch marks.
+- Medical conditions like Marfan syndromei XAn inherited medical disorder that affects certain connective tissues of the heart and bones, leading people to be tall and thin. , anorexia, and chronic liver disease may lead to stretch marks.

 - Pregnancy may cause stretch marks on the abdomen and butt area.